ANDREI CERVANTES

 THE QUESTION

-How might an online payments company truly understand the $50M procure-to-pay process it’s just purchased?
+How might an online payments company truly understand the $50M procure-to-pay process it had just purchased?

 THE DISCOVERY

-Somewhere along the way, the IBM and client teams lost all alignment around the $50M process that’s been bought and reinvented.
+Somewhere along the way, IBM and client teams lost all alignment around the $50M process that had been bought.
 Confusion and frustration everywhere.
 The big guns on both sides have been brought in.

 THE APPROACH

-Built and delivered completely custom Enterprise Design Thinking activities to — across five grueling days — frame the value of the new process within the client’s pains (both old and new), clearly align on the new end-to-end process, capture feedback, questions and new ideas, and further iterate on the process.
+Built custom Enterprise Design Thinking activities to — across five grueling days — link the value of the new process to client pains, clearly align on this end-to-end process, capture feedback, questions and new ideas, and further co-iterate on the process.

 THE OUTCOME

 Unquestioned clarity, comfort and confidence around the payment company’s new $50M procure-to-pay process.
 Relationships and underlying trust, restored.
-Green-lit delivery.
+Delivery, green-lit.

 THE QUESTION

-How might we help sellers easily navigate clients’ automation efforts toward reinvention?
+How might we help sellers course-correct their clients’ automation efforts toward reinvention?

 THE DISCOVERY

-Shifting the mindset and behavior around automation (catalyst for reinvention vs. tool for basic improvement) was always going to be a challenge.
-It’s one thing to get them to understand, completely another to make them comfortable with changing their ways.
+Shifting mindsets and behaviors around automation (from a tool for basic improvement to a catalyst for reinvention) was always going to be a challenge.
+It’s one thing to get sellers and clients to understand, completely another to get them to change their ways.

 THE APPROACH